Armen Vartany, MD, FACS: Plastic Surgery and Laser Center

 Burbank, CA 91505

 Monday–Friday: 7:30 a.m.–6 p.m.

 Closed for Lunch: 12 p.m.–1 p.m.

 Are you bothered by imperfections in your overall skin tone, the seemingly sudden appearance of fine lines, and the diminished elasticity in your face?
 Does your skin lack the brightness and clarity that it once had?
-The special blend of pharmaceutical grade, active ingredients in a SkinMedica® Chemical Peel addresses many of the visible skin imperfections that result from sun exposure, the environment, and the natural aging process.
-The leading-edge solution in a SkinMedica® Chemical Peel accelerates skin exfoliation, ridding your skin of dulling dead skin cells and stimulates cell renewal for a healthier, more uniform complexion.
+The special blend of pharmaceutical grade, active ingredients in a SkinMedica® chemical peel addresses many of the visible skin imperfections that result from sun exposure, the environment, and the natural aging process.
+The leading-edge solution in a SkinMedica® chemical peel accelerates skin exfoliation, ridding your skin of dulling dead skin cells and stimulating cell renewal for a healthier, more uniform complexion.
 Noticeable results may be achieved after only one peel with compelling results after a series of three to six treatments.
 Your glowing complexion is but a peel away.

-All chemical peels are performed by a registered nurse under the supervision of Dr. Vartany.
+All chemical peels are performed for patients from Los Angeles, Pasadena, and the Burbank area by a registered nurse under the supervision of Dr. Vartany.

 Meet Dr. Vartany